KarampelasDS/funky-type/README.md

 3. Commit your changes and push them to your fork.
 4. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- [The Quotes Hub](https://thequoteshub.com) for providing the random quotes API.
+- [FavQs](https://favqs.com/api/) for providing the random quotes API.
 - [Next.js](https://nextjs.org) for the amazing framework.
 - [React Icons](https://react-icons.github.io/react-icons/) for the beautiful icons.